Trading Partner Portal: Vietnam

 U.S. – Vietnam Trade

-Two-way trade between the United States and Vietnam was approximately $52.2 billion in 2016, up from $45 billion in 2015.
-The United States exported over $10 billion to Vietnam, with top categories being computer and electronic products, agricultural products, primary mentals, and transportation equipment.
-Of the $42.1 billion imported from Vietnam, top categories included computer and electronic products,apparel articles, leather goods, and furniture.
+Two-way trade between the United States and Vietnam was approximately $54.6 billion in 2017, up from $45 billion in 2015.
+The United States exported $8 billion to Vietnam in 2017, down from $10 billion in 2016, with top categories being computer and electronic products, agricultural products, chemicals, and food manufactures.
+Of the $46.5 billion imported from Vietnam, top categories included computer and electronic products,apparel articles, leather goods, and furniture.
 (US Department of Commerce)

 Foreign Direct Investment

 In 2015, the U.S. invested nearly $1.3 billion into Vietnam.
 (Bureau of Economic Analysis)

 In 2017, California was the one of the top state exporters to Vietnam with $1.4 billion in exports, down from $2.6 billion in 2016.
 California exports made up 17.2% of all U.S. exports to Vietnam in goods.
 California exports to Vietnam have more than doubled since 2007.

 Vietnam is California’s 24th largest export destination, previously it’s 16th largest export destination in 2016.
 Computer and electronic products with $357 million and 25.4%, agricultural products held 19.5 percent with $274 million.
 Waste and food scrap held 15.2% with $213 million.
 Food manufactures held 9.1 percent with $128 million.

 According to the California Wine Institute, Vietnam is the ninth largest export destination for California wines, consuming $20 million in 2014, up 55% from the previous year.